StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/mappings.md

 - `Key`
     - resource.name
 - `Expected`
-    - This field can be any string value
+    - String
 - `Example`
     - Database
 - `Description`
-    - This will be the resource.name will be displayed under your trace perspective for a specific trace.
+    - This resource name will be displayed under your trace perspective for a specific trace, allowing you to quickly identify what resource this trace is apart.
+    - Best practise would be to use this value to group similar resources, thus allowing you to easily identify a span.

 {% tabs %}
 {% tab title="Trace Perspective" %}